2025 Kadugli shelling

 On February 3, 2025, 44 people were killed and dozens more were wounded in Kadugli when artillery shelling hit the city's main market and other residential areas within the city.
 The SPLM-N was accused of the attacks by the SAF to destabilize the area as part of the ongoing siege over Kadugli and fighting in the South Kordofan State.

 Background

-The war in Sudan began in April 15, 2023, when RSF forces began attacking SAF positions in the capital of Khartoum along with other cities in the Darfur region to overthrow the government.
+The war in Sudan began on April 15, 2023, when RSF forces began attacking SAF positions in the capital of Khartoum along with other cities in the Darfur region to overthrow the government.
 This caused Sudan to plunge into warfare, with many cities and towns being fought over between the two sides in Darfur, Khartoum, and the Kordofan regions.

 In June 2023, the al-Hilu faction of the Sudan People's Liberation Movement–North broke the ceasefire agreement with the SAF and attacked SAF positions in Kadugli, Kurmuk, and Dilling.
 The SPLM-N took control of the road that connected Kadugli with El Obeid and began besieging the city.
 This siege was still in place at the time of the attacks.